reogac/smart-home/README.md

 ## <a id="training-model"/>Training-model

 Before prediction can be made, a model must be trained from observed data.
 Usually the training should be performed on a computer with high computation power.
-However, some algorithms such as decision tree, random forest, can perform reasonably comfortable on lightweight machines such as Beaglebone black, as long as the data size is **reasonable small**.
+However, some algorithms such as decision tree, random forest, can perform reasonably comfortable on lightweight machines such as Beaglebone black, as long as the data size is **not too large**.

 The input for training model can be raw data in csv format or processed data which was the output of [data processing step](#data-processing).